Mike Young (Neighbours)

 Mike Young is a fictional character from the Australian television soap opera Neighbours, played by Guy Pearce.
 Pearce was in his final year at school and only had amateur theatre experience when he auditioned for the role.
 After winning the part of Mike, Pearce soon relocated to Melbourne and began filming in December 1985.
 He made his first appearance during the episode broadcast on 20 January 1986.
 Mike's arrival was part of an attempt to give the serial a youthful look.
 He was given immediate links to the other character through a friendship with Scott Robinson (Jason Donovan), who helps him secure work at the local coffee shop.

 Mike is portrayed as an ambitious, hardworking, responsible, well adjusted young man.
 However, Mike and his mother Barbara (Rona McLeod; Diana Greentree) are physically abused by his father David Young (Stewart Faichney).
 The storyline led to Pearce receiving hundreds of letters from children, who confided in him about their own abusive parents.
 Eventually, Mike is taken in by Daphne Lawrence (Elaine Smith) and her partner Des Clarke (Paul Keane), who later become his guardians.
 Mike has a long-running romance with Jane Harris (Annie Jones), and they form a popular friendship group with Scott and Charlene Mitchell (Kylie Minogue).
 The relationship does not last and Jane later becomes engaged to Des, while Mike dates Bronwyn Davies (Rachel Friend).
 Jones later stated that Mike was the love of Jane's life.
 Mike pursues a teaching career and returns to his high school for a student placement, where he almost gets himself fired for kissing a student.

 Mike temporarily leaves Erinsborough to tour in a band in late 1988.
 The storyline was a cover for Pearce, who took a break to shoot a feature film.
-On his return, Mike reveals that he was in an motorbike accident with Jenny Owens (Danielle Carter).
+On his return, Mike reveals that he was in a motorbike accident with Jenny Owens (Danielle Carter).
 Mike feels immense guilt that she has been paralyzed after he tried to show her a trick.
 Pearce decided not to renew his contract upon its expiration in October 1989, as he wanted to pursue more challenging roles.
 Mike's exit storyline saw him leave Erinsborough to be with his sick mother on 6 December 1989.
-Pearce reprised the role for the show's final three episodes on 28 July 2022, as Mike returns to Erinsborough with his daughter.
+Pearce reprised the role for the show's finale on 28 July 2022, as Mike returns to Erinsborough with his daughter, and made further intermittent appearances since the series returned on 18 September 2023, before departing the show for good on 15 July 2024.